strapi/strapi/docs/v3.x/migration-guide/migration-guide-beta.20-to-3.0.0.md

 Currently using the idAttribute and idAttributeType options can break strapi in many ways.
 Fixing this is going to require a lot of work on the database and content management layer.

-In an effort to make strapi more stable we have decided to remove those broken options for the time being.
+In an effort to make Strapi more stable we have decided to remove those broken options for the time being.
 For users who want unique uuid fields for examples we recommend you create a uuid attribute and use the lifecycles function to populate it.

 ## Proxy configuration

-In order to support hosting strapi with more flexibility, we have changed the way to configure the server proxy options and the admin panel path.
+In order to support hosting strapi with more flexibility, we have changed the way you configure the server proxy options and the admin panel path.

 ### Proxy